TheIdentitySelector/thiss.io/getting_started.md

 See the [Integration Guide](/integration/) to learn how to configure your Service Provider (SP) software stack.

-# Getting Started - "Full" Flavor
+# Getting Started - "Standard" Flavor

-For the "Full" flavor, you will implement:
+For the "Standard" flavor, you will implement:

 * Discovery Service Integration - _Integrate the Seamless Access service to use it as your Discovery Service._
 * Display of Seamless Access Login Button - _Use the Seamless Access service to display the login button component on your SP login page._